knusbaum/glc/README.md

 ### Dynamic Variables and Mutation

 For dynamic variables, mutability is usually undesirable, meaning dynamic variables should usually be read-only.
-If a function `C` wants to change the state of a dynamic variable `X` for some function it wants to call, `D`, it should create a new value and bind it to `X`, rather than modifying the thing `X` is bound to.
+If a function `C` wants to change the state of a dynamic variable `X` for some function it wants to call, `D`, it should create a new value and bind it to `X`, rather than mutating the thing `X` is bound to.
 Then `D` will see the new binding, but anything else with a reference to what `X` is bound to won't see a change.

 The reason mutability is undesirable is that we want functions lower on the callstack to be able to communicate to functions higher on the callstack, which they call indirectly, but we don't want those higher functions to be able to communicate back down the callstack, which could affect the behavior of the lower functions.